Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Run the Fetch and Checking Program to verify your work so far.

-to other machinesYou can probably see that using rsync
+rsync to other machinesYou can probably see that using rsync to send files to another machine

 is simply a matter of choosing the remote userid and machine name for